abylaikhanm/abylaikhanm.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Abylaikhan!
-I am a Mechanical Engineer with experience in Mechanical Design, Mechatronics, and Robotics.
-I am also from the beautiful country of Kazakhstan 🇰🇿.
+Hi, my name is Abylaikhan Mukhamejanov.
+I’m a Mechanical Engineering student at Lehigh University with experience in mechanical design, manufacturing, and robotics ⚙️🤖

-My current work involves researching bio-inspired underwater propulsion systems and leading the mechanical design of Lehigh’s first nanosatellite project, which has raised $150K in funding for its future launch into space! 🚀 These experiences have enhanced my skills in C/C++, MATLAB, Simulink, SolidWorks, and given me hands-on experience in embedded systems, control, and mechanical design.
+For the past two years, I’ve been conducting research on bio-inspired underwater propulsion systems 🌊 under Dr. Moored, where I design and build experimental robotic setups and develop control systems for fluid–structure interaction studies.

+I serve as the Structures Lead for Lehigh’s first NASA CubeSat Launch Initiative project 🚀, leading the mechanical design of our nanosatellite and contributing to over $200K in raised funding.
+I’m also part of the Formula SAE team 🏎️, working on suspension and composite structures.

+These experiences strengthened my skills in:

+SolidWorks & ANSYS Workbench (FEA) 🖥️

+Manufacturing: 3D printing, CNC machining, waterjet cutting, injection molding 🛠️

+Mechanical systems integration (actuators, sensors, electronics) 🔩🔌

+MATLAB & control systems 📊

 Outside of engineering, I love traveling and working outdoors 🌿.
-Since I was seven, I’ve built projects at my country house like a gazebo, greenhouse, cart, and pellet stove.
-These experiences have taught me how engineering can solve real-world problems.
-I also enjoy cooking over a campfire and playing guitar for relaxation.
+I recently built a gazebo at my family’s country house in Kazakhstan 🇰🇿 — a project that reminded me why I love hands-on engineering.
+I also enjoy skiing ⛷️ and horse riding 🐎.

 ---